sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 }
 ```

 Using the cache for failure scenarios means invalidation isn't that relevant.
-The persistent cache made a tangible difference that brought our hit rate percentage up to the high 90s.
+The persistent cache made a tangible difference that brought our hit rate percentage to the high 90s.
 That's a lot better, isn't it?

 ## A Journey With a Happy Ending

 Was all this effort _worth it_?
 Hell, yes.
 Our error rate went from 2% to 0.03%.
-We've set an SLO for service's availability of 99,95%.
+We've set an SLO for the service's availability of 99,95%.
 Our rotations became significantly smoother.
 I had so much time available that I could write blog posts about it!